Subscribe for Performance Notifications

 Larson Miller (‘Vey-to’)

-A “unique and captivating” presence on stage, Larson leaves this past season having sung in productions across the Boston and Washington, DC metro area, featuring with the Raylynmore Opera House (Samuel - Pirates of Penzance) and with The Washington Chorus as tenor section lead and selected soloist in collaboration with the National Philharmonic Orchestra at the Kennedy Center & Wolftrap Stage, and with Exigence Vocal Ensemble at the Kennedy Center.
+A “unique and captivating” presence on stage, tenor Larson Miller, who also performs under his stagename Veto, leaves this past season having sung in productions across the Boston and Washington, DC metro area, featuring with Boston Summer Opera (Concert Series, Golden Age of Italian Opera), Opera51 (Anthony Cover – Sweeney Todd), with the Raylynmore Opera House (Samuel - Pirates of Penzance), and with The Washington Chorus as tenor section lead and selected soloist in collaboration with the National Philharmonic Orchestra at the Kennedy Center & Wolftrap Stage, and with Exigence Vocal Ensemble at the Kennedy Center.
+Larson is thrilled to announce his debut as Borsa (Cover) with Boston Summer Opera in the summer season of 2025.
 Larson Miller graduated from the 4-year vocal program at Sarah Lawrence College where he had the opportunity to study under Grammy-Award Winning tenor Thomas Young of Three ‘Mo Tenors and opera fame.
-At the time, he also performed opera and theatre Off-Broadway in New York City (The General - Deformed Transformed), and at the University of Leeds in England (Aeneas - Dido and Aeneas; Into the Woods; Merrily We Roll Along), where Larson wrote book and lyrics for an original two-act musical with U.K. composer Lucy Gossip, ‘Nobody Survives in Moscow’ (2017).
-Larson currently studies in the voice studio of esteemed baritone Andy Papas.
+At the time, he also performed theatre Off-Broadway in New York City (The General - Deformed Transformed), and opera and musical theatre at the University of Leeds in England (Aeneas - Dido and Aeneas; Into the Woods; Merrily We Roll Along), where Larson wrote book and lyrics for an original two-act musical with U.K. composer Lucy Gossip, ‘Nobody Survives in Moscow’ (2017).
+Larson currently studies in the voice studio of the esteemed baritone Andy Papas, where he studies operatic voice and especially enjoys singing songs from the bel canto era of Italian opera.

 Instagram Spotify Bandcamp YouTube Facebook